Matt Gurtler: Tenure and positions

-Gurtler describes himself as a both a "limited government conservative" and a supporter of "President Trump's agenda."
-He is regarded as a hardliner within the Republican Party, with an "anti-establishment" message.
+Gurtler described himself as a both a "limited government conservative" and a supporter of "President Trump's agenda."
+He was regarded as a hardliner within the Republican Party, with an "anti-establishment" message.
 Gurtler "has a reputation in the House as often being the lone Republican dissenter on many of the party-backed initiatives, making him a bit of a pariah in his own caucus."
-As a frequent sole dissenter, Gurtler has been termed "the Dr. No of the House."
+As a frequent sole dissenter, Gurtler was termed "the Dr. No of the House."
 In 2017–18, Gurtler voted "no" in 40% of floor votes, more than any member of any party in the General Assembly.

 In early 2018, Gurtler voted against legislation for a commuter rail system in metro Atlanta and for an expansion of broadband access in rural communities.
 During a fall 2018 special session of the General Assembly, Gurtler was criticized by fellow Republicans for being the sole representative to vote against a $500 million emergency relief package for communities in southwest Georgia impacted by Hurricane Michael.
 Gurtler termed the legislation "not in line with conservative principles"; in response, 20 lawmakers sent a letter to newspaper editors in Gurtler's district accusing him of failing to “work constructively on anything to help Georgians – your district included."

 Gurtler was the sole House member to vote against the proposed budget of Governor Nathan Deal (who also is a Republican).
 In February 2017, Gurtler had a dispute with Deal's chief of staff, Chris Riley, at a breakfast event at the Governor's Mansion, regarding the state budget.
 Following the exchange, Gurtler accused Riley of "intimidation and bullying tactics" and claimed that Riley had threatened to "cut all funding" to Gurtler's district unless he voted for the budget.
 Riley denied Gurtler's allegation.

-Gurtler has introduced legislation to eliminate the state's permit requirement for the carrying of concealed handguns, HB 2.
-Gurtler's permitless carry legislation is supported by Republican Brian Kemp, the Georgia governor.
-Gurtler says that he regards the Second Amendment to the United States Constitution as "a no-compromise statement."
+Gurtler introduced legislation to eliminate the state's permit requirement for the carrying of concealed handguns, HB 2.
+Gurtler's permitless carry legislation was supported by Republican Brian Kemp, the Georgia governor.
+Gurtler said that he regarded the Second Amendment to the United States Constitution as "a no-compromise statement."
 In 2018, Gurtler introduced a resolution urging Georgia school districts to arm teachers and school staff; the resolution did not receive a vote.

 In March 2020, Gurtler was the sole House member to vote against a measure to regulate pharmacy benefits managers, who negotiate prescription drug prices between health insurers and pharmacies, the measure passed 165–1.
 In a March 2020 special session calling to declare a state public health emergency due to the coronavirus pandemic in Georgia, Gurtler was the sole House member to vote "no"; the measure passed 142–1.
 During the crisis, Gurtler also called for laws requiring a permit to carry a concealed weapon to be suspended, so that persons in Georgia would be entitled to carry weapons (either concealed or openly) without a license.